CubeSat: Design

 The CubeSat specification accomplishes several high-level goals.
 The main reason for miniaturizing satellites is to reduce the cost of deployment: they are often suitable for launch in multiples, using the excess capacity of larger launch vehicles.
 The CubeSat design specifically minimizes risk to the rest of the launch vehicle and payloads.
 Encapsulation of the launcher–payload interface takes away the amount of work that would previously be required for mating a piggyback satellite with its launcher.
 Unification among payloads and launchers enables quick exchanges of payloads and utilization of launch opportunities on short notice.

 Standard CubeSats are made up of 10x10x11.35 cm units designed to provide 10x10x10 cm or 1 L of useful volume, with each unit weighing no more than 2 kg.
-The smallest standard size is 1U, consisting of a single unit, while the most common form factor was the 3U, which consisted of over 40% of all nanosatellites launched to date.
+The smallest standard size is 1U, consisting of a single unit, while the most common form factor was the 3U, which comprised over 40% of all nanosatellites launched to date.
 Larger form factors, such as the 6U and 12U, are composed of 3Us stacked side by side.
 In 2014, two 6U Perseus-M CubeSats were launched for maritime surveillance, the largest yet at the time.
 The Mars Cube One (MarCO) mission in 2018 launched two 6U cubesats towards Mars.

 Smaller, non-standard form factors also exist; The Aerospace Corporation has constructed and launched two smaller form CubeSats of 0.5U for radiation measurement and technological demonstration, while Swarm Technologies has built and deployed a constellation of over one hundred 0.25U CubeSats for IoT communication services.

 Since nearly all CubeSats are 10x10 cm (regardless of length) they can all be launched and deployed using a common deployment system called a Poly-PicoSatellite Orbital Deployer (P-POD), developed and built by Cal Poly.